th2-net/th2-read-db/README.md

 The read-db publishes all extracted data to MQ as raw messages in CSV format.
 The alias matches the **data source id**.
 Message might contain property `th2.csv.override_message_type` with value that should be used as message type for the row message

-# Tasks

-## Pull

-This type of task work by the algorithm:

-1) task tris to load the last message with `th2.pull_task.update_hash` property published to Cradle if startFromLastReadRow is `true`.
-   NOTE: if read-db isn't connected to a data-provider [Go to gRPC client configuration](#client), the task failure
-2) if startFromLastReadRow is `false` or no one message hasn't been published into Cradle, task tries to execute init query.
-3) if init query is `null`, task uses `initProperties` as init values
-4) task executes update query with specified `interval` and parameters loaded from one of previous steps

-Pull task send all messages loaded from database via a pin with 'transport-group', 'publish' attributes.
-Each message has `th2.pull_task.update_hash` property calculated by source and query configurations.

 # gRPC